FadTheChad/FadBot/README.md

 1. Open a pull request.
 We will review the changes (and hopefully merge it!).

+Check out `.github/CONTRIBUTING.md` before doing the above!

+# Code Of Conduct
+We expect you to be respectful with each other and create a happy environment!
+See `.github/CODE_OF_CONDUCT.md` for more details!

 # License
 Distributed under the `GNU GPLv3` License.
 See `LICENSE.txt` for more information.